Hamidhrg/Guatemala2019/Tutorials/3.ModelSelection/Readme.md

 ```

-For ***ALIGNMENT FILE*** section you have to provide the name of the alignment file which is in this case `Dataset.phy`.
-But in this case as we are going to run the job on an online platform, the platform ask us to use `alignment = infile.phy;`.
-In the ***DATA BLOCKS*** you have to use the partition information we created yesterday and saved as `partitionsCodon.txt`.
+For ***ALIGNMENT FILE*** section you have to provide the name of the alignment file which is in this case `ConCATenated.phy`.
+But in this case as we are going to run the job on an online platform and the platform asks us to use `alignment = infile.phy;`.
+In the ***DATA BLOCKS*** you have to use the partition information that you have to download from the [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) page.
+The file is called `3_partitions.txt`.
+This is similar to what we prepared in the last tutorial, but here I just made it to speed up the tutorial.
 Take a look at the other options, what else can you modify?
 Remember to save the changes to your file.

+Now create another command file called `partitionCodon_finder.cfg`.
+You will need to get the partition information from the [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) page again.
+And as I am very creative today I have called the file with the partition information `3_partitionsCodons.txt`!

 We are going to use an online platform to run *PartitionFinder* to speed up the analysis and also to introduce you to running analyses remotely.
 The platform that we are going to use now is called ***CIPRES***.
 It is a very useful online platform using very fast super computers where you can run plenty of other programs also.
 But you need to register first, so click and open (in a new window) the following link: [www.phylo.org/portal2/login!input.action](https://www.phylo.org/portal2/login!input.action).
 You will see something like the next image.
 If you don’t have an account already, click on the option in the red rectangle and register.